SENSIDL-PROJECT/SensIDL/README.md

 A generic framework for implementing sensor communication interfaces.

-For mor information please take a look at our [wiki](https://github.com/SENSIDL-PROJECT/SensIDL/wiki) and feel free to [contact us](http://sensidl-project.github.io/SensIDL/).
+For more information please take a look at our [wiki](https://github.com/SENSIDL-PROJECT/SensIDL/wiki) and feel free to [contact us](http://sensidl-project.github.io/SensIDL/).